 Obtain Credit Cards or Loans in Your Name

-Credit card fraud comes in a variety of forms.
+Credit card fraud comes in various forms.
 Often, a victim has credit card information stolen, with charges suddenly appearing on account statements.

 However, there’s a type of credit card fraud that can be even more devastating.
-With this type, someone applies for a new account in your name.
+With this type, the identity thief applies for a new account in your name.
 An applicant only needs your Social Security number and your name and mailing address to complete an application and even be approved.

 Claim Your Tax Refund